Subwavelength-diameter optical fibre: Handling

 Being extremely thin, an SDF is also extremely fragile.
 Therefore, an SDF is usually mounted onto a special frame immediately after pulling and is never detached from this frame.
 The common way of securing a fibre to the mount is by a polymer glue such as an epoxy resin or an optical adhesive.

 Dust, however, may attach to the surface of an SDF.
 If significant laser power is coupled into the fibre, the dust particles will scatter light in the evanescent field, heat up, and may thermally destroy the waist.
 In order to prevent this, SDFs are pulled and used in dust-free environments such as flowboxes or vacuum chambers.
 For some applications, it is useful to immerse the freshly tapered SDF into purified water and thus protect the waist from contamination.

 Applications

 Applications include sensors, nonlinear optics, fibre couplers, atom trapping and guiding, quantum interface for quantum information processing, all-optical switches, optical manipulation of dielectric particles.

+Subwavelength-diameter optical fibers have various applications owing to the special conditions of confining light in nanoscale dimensions.
+Some of the key usages are:

+Sensing

+The SDFs increase the sensitivities to environment factors like temperature and humidity.

+Nonlinear Optics

+They play an important role in second-order harmonic generation and in all-optical switching processes, important in photonics and quantum communication.

+Atom Trapping and Quantum Interface

+These fibers make the manipulation of atoms and photons possible; thus, they are very vital in quantum information processing.

+Optical Manipulation

+SDFs are used for moving nanoparticles in optical tweezers, useful in nanotechnology.

+Their broad applications make them fundamental in advanced optics and quantum technologies.